A Guide to 13 Most Popular Japanese Language Exams

 The Japanese Language Capability Test (JLCT) is another Japanese test.
 Any non-native speakers and Japanese learners can take this test.

-The Immigration Service Agency, as proof of Japanese language skill, recognizes JLCT for admission to Japanese institutions.
+The Immigration Service Agency recognizes JLCT as proof of Japanese-language proficiency for admission to Japanese institutions.

 There are five levels: JCT5 (Beginner), JCT4 (Pre-Intermediate), JCT3 (Pre-Intermediate), JCT2 (Pre-Advanced), and JCT1 (Advanced).